 Our commercial lending case study showed that there are whole categories of work that were not automated because they did not fit a linear diagram.
 Case management plus structured AI-assisted decision support changes what we can cover.
 We are applying the same pattern to M&A advisory, internal investigations, complex claims, and a subset of relationship banking workflows that today are almost entirely manual.

 This is the hardest horizon and the one the board cares about most.
 We are experimenting with AI-assisted customer interfaces in two specific places: retail self-service for complex questions, and commercial relationship banker co-pilots.
 Neither is in production at scale.
 Both are running with a small set of customers and bankers who are willing to give us honest feedback.
-We are measuring whether they reduce time-to-resolution, improve customer satisfaction, and do not erode the trust that has made Accrual what it is for forty years.
+We are measuring whether they reduce time-to-resolution, improve customer satisfaction, and do not erode the trust that has made Accrual Bank what it is for nearly forty years.

 The board asked for a measurement framework.
 We gave them four numbers we commit to report on quarterly.